anacamorims/projeto-final-m2/README.md

 #
-🖇️ Aplicação desenvolvida como Miniprojeto do módulo 2 para a PdA(Programadores do Amanhã)
+🖇️ Aplicação desenvolvida como projeto final do módulo 2 para a PdA(Programadores do Amanhã)